Intake Sessions (75 minutes): $120 - $150

 Fees vary based on clinician’s level of education and experience - see counselor bios for more details.
-We have reserved a set number of sliding scale spots based on current household income so please do not hesitate to contact us if you think you may qualify.
+We have reserved a set number of reduced fee spots based on current household income so please do not hesitate to contact us if you think you may qualify.

 Rooted Counseling accepts cash, checks, FSA/HSA and credit cards as form of payment, due by the end of the day of the session.
-Rooted Counseling keeps a credit card on file for each client in order to ensure on-time payment and payments for late cancels or missed sessions.
-Clients will be charged in full for appointments not cancelled 24 hours prior to their appointment.
+Clients will be charged for appointments not cancelled 24 hours prior to their appointment time.

 Here at Rooted Counseling, we do not accept any type of insurance, though you may seek reimbursement for counseling services on your own.
 If you choose to seek reimbursement from your insurance company, we will provide an appropriate diagnosis and receipt to turn in for any potential reimbursement for an out-of-network provider.
 We are happy to answer any questions you may have about private pay services.

 Many insurance companies will cover 50-100% of the fee as an “out-of-network” provider.
 The best way to determine what portion of the fee may (or may not) be reimbursed by your insurance company is to contact them directly by calling the customer service phone number on the back of your insurance card (there is often a separate phone number for mental health or “behavioral health” services information).
 When speaking with your insurance company, you will want to ask them the following questions: